benhook1013/space-game/DESIGN.md

 - `settings_service.dart` holds tweakable UI and text scale values and gameplay range multipliers.
 - `targeting_service.dart` assists auto-aim queries.
-- `upgrade_service.dart` manages purchasing upgrades with minerals and exposes a `ValueListenable` for bought upgrade ids.
+- `upgrade_service.dart` manages purchasing upgrades with minerals, persists them via `StorageService` and exposes a `ValueListenable` for bought upgrade ids.
 - Add services only when needed to keep the project lightweight.

 ## State and Data